 Snakemake module organization

 All Snakemake modules are to be stored within the modules directory.
 Inside the directory, modules are to be developed with the intent of high cohesion.
 This means that we must attempt to keep modules small and focused.
-Each module will have at minimum three files (.md, .py, and _INCUDE).
+Each module will have at minimum three files (.md, .py, and _INCLUDE).
 An example structure is outlined in Figure 1 and Figure 2.